Health Assessment (NURS1002)

 UNIT OF STUDY

 Health assessment of individuals, families and groups is the foundation of accurate nursing judgements, and is a process that occurs with each nurse-patient encounter.
-It represents the first step of the practice thinking framework which will be introduced in this unit of study.
+It represents the first step of the Framework for Practice Thinking which will be introduced in this unit of study.
 The student will be introduced to the theoretical and practice aspects of health assessment and how assessment assists in making clinical judgements that form the basis for planning, implementing and evaluating nursing care.
-Processes to collect physiological, psychosocial, developmental, sociocultural and spiritual data, in both objective and subjective forms will be discussed and students' skills in the use of health assessment tools developed.
+Processes to collect physiological, psychosocial, developmental, sociocultural and spiritual data, in both objective and subjective forms will be discussed and students¿ skills in the use of health assessment tools developed.

 Further unit of study information

 13x2-hr lectures, 6x2-hr tutorials, 12x2-hr labs and clinical placements (80-hrs)

 online activities (15%) and written exam (50%) and on-campus clinical practice package e-portfolio (25%) and on-campus clinical performance appraisal/video assessment (10%) and off-campus clinical placement

 Faculty/department permission required?

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.